 Create a shape to use as your mask

 I often find that a layer mask that matches my artboard can come in really handy.
-So I’ll be using that as an example.
+So I'll be using that as an example.
 My artboard, in this case, is 468 X 350 pixels.
 To create a mask you can use a variety of tools (any tool that creates a path).
-In my case I’ll be using the Rectangle tool.
+In my case, I'll be using the Rectangle tool.
+You may create the shape of any sort and size to fill the layer palette.
 In order to easily make a rectangle at the exact size of your artboard, simply click once on the artboard without dragging.
 You will then be able to type in the exact dimensions.
-Click OK and you will have your rectangle path. (fill and stroke don’t matter)
+Click OK and you will have your rectangle path. (fill and stroke don't matter)

 Align your mask to the artboard